 “Wisdom is the refulgence of eternal light, the spotless mirror of the power of God, the image of his goodness.
 And she, who is one, can do all things, and renews everything while herself perduring; And passing into holy souls from age to age, she produces friends of God and prophets.” ~ Wisdom 7: 26-27

-The phenomenology of the Dove and Rose is a Jehannian-Thérèsian inspired profession of faith.
-It is a journey in friendship with Jesus Christ Our Lord and Savior, the blessed Virgin Mary, the angels, and the saints.
-It is a story emerging through our interpretation of St. Joan of Arc’s point of view and map of meaning, a story of how St. Mary Magdalene on the shores of Provence established a heavenly royal line for France as a form in the center of the Immaculate Heart of Mary.
+The phenomenology of the Dove and Rose is a Jehannian-Thérèsian-inspired profession of faith.
+It is a journey in friendship with Jesus Christ, Our Lord and Savior, the Blessed Virgin Mary, the angels, and the saints.
+It is a story emerging through our interpretation of St. Joan of Arc's point of view and map of meaning.
+It is a story of how St. Mary Magdalene, on the shores of Provence, established a heavenly royal line for France as a form in the center of the Immaculate Heart of Mary.
 Through her contemplative life on the shores of modern-day France, Mary Magdalene established a royal diaspora through time and space devoted to the Immaculate Heart of Mary and to the form of France as a Magdalene lily of the Virgin Mary's heart.
 Through phenomenological comprehension, St. Joan of Arc guides us in divine friendship to our homeland in this heavenly France.
-Through the grace of divine friendship, we share in this royal calling.
-Divine friendship is founded on God’s love, justice, and mercy which together form the essence of union with Jesus and Mary.
-Divine friendship, often referred to as a union of hearts, is the remarkable and indelible sign of this devotion.
+Through the grace of holy friendship, we share in this royal calling.
+Divine friendship is founded on God's love, justice, and mercy, forming the essence of union with Jesus and Mary.
+Divine friendship, often called a union of hearts, is this devotion's remarkable and indelible sign.

 Friendship, when it is genuine, is not readily affected, by these reversals of fortune.
 Based on the beauty of the soul, it arises from regions more liberal, purer, and deeper than any other affection.